manaakiwhenua/nzsluc/README.md

     - Management practices
     - Tenure

-## Procedures
+## Procedures <!-- Normative -->

 The brief list of procedures for land use classification systems under this framework is below.
 Following subsections add detail.

-1. Published data shall be independently validated, and quality described using a standard.
+1. **Validation** Published data shall be independently validated, and quality described using a standard.
 Overall attribute accuracy of 80% shall be adopted as a minimum standard.
-1. Changes made to land use classification systems shall be communicated to users using semantic versioning of the form `major.minor.patch`, e.g. v0.2.4.
+1. **Semantic versioning** Changes made to land use classification systems shall be communicated to users using semantic versioning of the form `major.minor.patch`, e.g. v0.2.4.
 Once a version has been release, the contents of that version must not be modified; modifications must be released as a new version.
     - Major version for backwards incompatible functionality.
         - Major version 0 is reserved for initial development and tolerance for change is higher than for other major versions.
     - Minor version for new or modified functionality in a backwardly compatible manner.
     - Patch version for backwardly compatible fixes and minor adjustments.
-1. Land use datasets shall be maintained on data repositories, and published with standardised metadata.
+1. **Publication and metadata** Land use datasets shall be maintained on data repositories, and published with standardised metadata.
-1. Geographic scales and entities are to be considered stable.
+1. **Stability of geographic scale** Geographic scales and entities are to be considered stable.
-1. The publication of the ISO 19144-3 standard (_Geographic information – Classification Systems – Part 3 Land Use Meta Language (LUML)_) shall cause a revision of these procedures.
+1. **The effect of ISO 19144-3** The publication of the ISO 19144-3 standard (_Geographic information – Classification Systems – Part 3 Land Use Meta Language (LUML)_) shall cause a revision of these procedures.
 This standard is likely to affect the appropriate procedures for land use classification systems.
-1. Compatibility with existing New Zealand classification systems shall be considered.
+1. **Compatibility with existing land use classification systems** Compatibility with existing New Zealand classification systems shall be considered.
 Compatibility with international classification systems may also be relevant.
-1. Classification systems shall individually determine the definition of "land" with reference to their stated purpose.
+1. **Definition of land** Classification systems shall individually determine the definition of "land" with reference to their stated purpose.
-1. Classification systems shall ensure that mixed or secondary uses may be attributed to land.
+1. **Mixed and secondary uses** Classification systems shall ensure that mixed or secondary uses may be attributed to land.
-1. Source information (i.e. provenance, geographic scale, date, operator, and confidence) shall be recorded.
+1. **Provenance** Source information (i.e. provenance, geographic scale, date, operator, and confidence) shall be recorded.
 <!-- Classification systems shall use vocabularies that are available (normatively) as RDF, accessible via SPARQL 1.1 endpoints. -->
 <!-- Some procedure for contributing to this framework itself  -->
 <!-- Some Ppocedure regarding the standardisation of regional input data? -->